weaverdgb/weaver-sdk-js/models.md

 ## 1. Intro
 `Weaver.Model` is a concept that only exists SDK (client) side.
 It is a filtered way to interact with the *schemaless* graph data inside a Weaver Project.
 - If it is used to create data it will function like a schema by validating the input.
-- If used for reading from a mixed project it will only show these nodes, attributes and relations the model describes.
+- If used for reading from a mixed project data it will only show the nodes, attributes and relations the model describes and leave the others invisible.

 ### Definition